Understanding Git Internals

 Section 1: Git Storage Model

-Git stores the entire snapshot of your project each time you commit.
+Git stores the entire snapshot of a project on each commit.
 This is made possible by its object-based storage model.
-Here are some terms you should know.
+The relevant terms are:

-All these objects are saved in the .git/objects/ directory, compressed using zlib and named after their hash values.
+All these objects are saved under .git/objects/, compressed with zlib and named after their hash values.

 mkdir your-repo